Cullen Rogers

 Cullen James Rogers (May 29, 1921 – November 1, 1997) was an American professional football halfback who played one season with the Pittsburgh Steelers of the National Football League (NFL).
 He was selected by the Cleveland Rams in the 16th round of the 1943 NFL draft.
 He played college football and baseball at Texas A&M University.

 Early life

 Cullen James Rogers was born on May 29, 1921, in Mart, Texas.
 He attended Mart High School in Mart.

 College career

 Rogers was a member of the Texas A&M Aggies freshman team in 1938.
 He was a letterman in 1939.
 The 1939 Aggie were consensus national champions.
-He was listed as inelgible in 1940 and was a letterman again from 1941 to 1942.
+He was listed as ineligible in 1940 and was a letterman again from 1941 to 1942.
 He was named first-team All-SWC by both the Associated Press and United Press his senior year in 1942.
 Rogers was also a three-year letterman in baseball from 1941 to 1943.
 He was a team captain in both sports as a senior.
 He was inducted into the school's athletics hall of fame in 1984.